-Table 3.6 shows the extent to which TSOs reported change in their employee and volunteer workforce over the last two years in the four sub-regions of North East England.
+Table 3.3 shows the extent to which TSOs in the five sub-regions of North West England report change in their full-time and part-time employee workforce over the last two years.
 TSOs which do not have employees are excluded from the analysis.
-Sample sizes are small in some cases, so comparisons need to be made with caution.